depersgroep/fannypack/hugo/content/modules/tables.md

 On smaller screens the table transforms to blocks that are stacked and with accessible titles.

-This requires a little more work than just css.
+This requires a little more work than just CSS.
 You need to add the required attributes to make this work and be accessible.

 <div class="fp-example">